0xIntuition/intuition-beta-contracts/README.md

 ### Deployment Verification

-To verify the deployed smart contracts on Etherscan, you’ll need to export your etherscan API key as `ETHERSCAN_API_KEY` in the terminal, and then run the following command:
+To verify the deployed smart contracts on Etherscan, you’ll need to export your Etherscan API key as `ETHERSCAN_API_KEY` in the terminal, and then run the following command:

 ```shell
 $ forge verify-contract <0x_contract_address> ContractName --watch --chain-id <chain_id>
 ```

+**Notes:**
+- You can use an optional parameter `--constructor-args` to pass the constructor arguments of the smart contract in the ABI-encoded format
-Note that the chain ID for OP Sepolia is `11155420`.
+- The chain ID for OP Sepolia is `11155420`.

 ### Latest Deployments